Thousands of Sāmoans eligible for New Zealand citizenship

 This is about righting a wrong done by the New Zealand government in 1982 when they took away citizenship (an act rare and vilified in history) from Sāmoans born in Sāmoa between May 1924 and December 1948 who were New Zealand citizens by law according to the Privy council.

-Pro Vice-Chancellor Pacific Professor Jemaima Tiatia-Siau says amidst the historical events of the Hīkoi galvanising tens of thousands protesting the Principles of the Treaty of Waitangi Bill this week, the passing of the new law demonstrated what was possible when people came together.
+Pro Vice-Chancellor Pacific Professor Jemaima Tiatia-Siau says that amid the historic events of the Hīkoi galvanising tens of thousands protesting the Principles of the Treaty of Waitangi Bill this week, the passing of the new law demonstrated what was possible when people came together.

 “We are grateful to tangata whenua who have always welcomed us as their whanaunga and have shown us manaakitanga to make a home for our descendants and to thrive.